TheSpaceGod/CSU-DARQ-SOFTWARE-REPO/MQTT/Differ/Readme.txt

-Use https://pypi.python.org/pypi/unidiff to parse unidiff data
+Use pip install "patch==1.*" to parse unidiff data